 For alpine adventure with a twist, strap into sleek coaster car for a speedy descent of Snowmass’s terrain.
 Go as fast as you dare as our alpine coaster drops you more than 400 vertical feet on a mile of turning track.
 It’s a thrilling ride, but safe and accessible for riders of all ages and abilities.

 Clip in, hang on, and have the ride of your life as you soar among the trees and cliffs of Snowmass.
-With eight ziplines, two sky bridges, and platforms mounted in the trees themselves, this guided experience lets you leave the ground behind for three hours of flight.
+With eight ziplines, three sky bridges, and platforms mounted in the trees themselves, this guided experience lets you leave the ground behind for three hours of flight.
+Opening summer 2018.

 Little anglers will get hooked on fishing at our stream-fed pond, which is packed with trout anxious to join you for a bite.
 Kids can practice casting and catch-and-release with one of our fly rods, and parents can even join for half-day private trips.

 If golf is a good walk ruined, then disk golf is a great hike turned into competitive sport.
 Our 18-hole course ambles and scrambles over wild terrain, taking golfers from Elk Camp down to Base Village — where you’ll return your rental discs and enjoy a round of post-round refreshments.